JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 These terms come from conventions for storing arrays in the C and Fortran programming languages.

+C-order is equivalent to "lexicographical order".
+F-order is equivalent to "co-lexicographical order".

 ### array size

 The size of a multi-dimensional array is described by a list of sizes per